domino4com/.github/profile/README.md

 - `xxx`: A repository for each xChip, identified by their 3 letter name.
 See [`xChips`](https://github.com/domino4com/xChips) to learn their names.
 - search for 'CAM' to see a repository using a camera on the extended core.
+- or just browse the list of all the repositories, to get an understanding of the eco system.

 ### Enjoy